TheLegendaryDragon2004/Js-notes/notes/season-2/PRE1 THIS.md

 ###

-> In JavaScript, the this keyword refers to an object, which object depends on how this is being invoked (used or called).
+> this is a special keyword in JavaScript that refers to the object context in which a function is called.
+Its value depends on how a function is invoked, not where it is defined.
 ## `this` in global space

 Anything defined globally is said to be in a global space.